An Employer’s Responsibilities Following a Workplace Accident

 |Psychiatric Damage Generally||Severe problems with ability to cope with life and a very poor prognosis.||£51,460 to £108,620|

 Special damages can also form part of your claim.
 This bespoke figure can differ greatly from case to case.
-Special damages are designed to cover any financial losses you may have incurred as a result of your injuries.
+Special damages are designed to cover any financial losses you may have incurred as a result of your injuries including loss of earnings.
 This can cover a variety of expenses, and there is no real upper limit to the amount.
 You should, however, be able to prove your costs by keeping evidence such as receipts, invoices or bills.

 As outlined in the Health and Safety at Work etc. Act 1974, your employer has a duty of care to keep you safe at work.
 By not taking reasonable steps to ensure your working environment is as safe as possible while you perform your role, they could be seen to be acting negligently.